Kho Jabing: Murder of Cao Ruyin

-On the afternoon of 17 February 2008, Kho Jabing, then 24 years old and an employee of a rag and bone company, together with four others - Galing Anak Kujat, (Note: By Iban naming customs, Galing is his given name; Kujat is a patronymic) Vencent Anak Anding, Alan Anak Ajan, and Anthony Anak Jaban - agreed and intended to rob two Bangladeshi construction workers and Vencent's colleagues from Vencent's workplace in Tiong Bahru.
-However, before the plan could be executed, the two workers had left with their boss.
+On the afternoon of 17 February 2008, Kho Jabing, then 24 years old and an employee of a rag and bone company, together with four others - Galing Anak Kujat, (Note: By Iban naming customs, Galing is his given name; Kujat is a patronymic) Vencent Anak Anding, Alan Anak Ajan, and Anthony Anak Jaban - planned to rob two Bangladeshi construction workers and Vencent's colleagues from Vencent's workplace in Tiong Bahru.
+However, before the plan could be executed, the two construction workers had left with their boss.
 The five remained in Tiong Bahru for drinks.

-After that, at about 7 pm, they all travelled to Geylang for more drinks, and for this, they had a quarrel over whether they should commit robbery and murder in Geylang in view of their aborted robbery attempt earlier that day.
+After that, at about 7 pm, the five travelled to Geylang for more drinks.
+In light of their earlier failure, they argued about whether they should commit robbery and murder in Geylang.
 Later on, Kho and Galing, then a shipyard worker, separated from the group.
-They walked for some distance before spotting two Chinese men walking along a pathway in an open space near Geylang Drive, forming a plan to rob the pair.
+They walked for some distance and came upon two men walking along a pathway in an open space near Geylang Drive.
+The two formed a plan to rob the pair.

-The two Chinese men - mainland Chinese nationals and construction workers Cao Ruyin (Note: Nothing is known about Cao's life prior to the murder or his family, except that he came from a rural village in mainland China and were fellow villagers with Wu Jun) (Note: It is not known how Cao's family reacted to Cao's death or their response to the capture and sentencing of Cao's two killers) (Traditional Chinese: 曹如銀; Simplified Chinese: 曹如银) and Wu Jun (Traditional Chinese: 吳軍; Simplified Chinese: 吴军) - were walking together in that same area after dinner when they were unknowingly targeted by Kho and Galing.
-Kho picked up a fallen tree branch, and used it to hit one of the men, Cao, from behind.
+The two men - mainland Chinese nationals and construction workers Cao Ruyin (Note: Nothing is known about Cao's life prior to the murder or his family, except that he came from a rural village in mainland China and were fellow villagers with Wu Jun) (Note: It is not known how Cao's family reacted to Cao's death or their response to the capture and sentencing of Cao's two killers) (Traditional Chinese: 曹如銀; Simplified Chinese: 曹如银) and Wu Jun (Traditional Chinese: 吳軍; Simplified Chinese: 吴军) - were walking together in that same area after dinner when they were unknowingly targeted by Kho and Galing.
+Kho picked up a fallen tree branch and used it to hit one of the men, Cao, from behind.
 As Kho began to assault Cao, Galing went after Cao's companion Wu and assaulted him, but the 44-year-old managed to escape from Galing with minor injuries.
 However, Cao was continually struck on the head by Kho.
-Galing later joined in by using his belt to hit Cao.
-The assault eventually stopped and the pair also took away Cao's mobile phone.
+Galing joined in by using his belt to hit Cao.
+The assault eventually stopped and the pair took Cao's mobile phone.

-The unprovoked attack left Cao with 14 skull fractures, in which its severity also caused injuries to the brain.
-Cao was subsequently rushed to Tan Tock Seng Hospital where doctors operated on him twice to treat his head injuries, but despite the efforts of the doctors, Cao did not recover from these injuries and slipped into a coma.
+The unprovoked attack left Cao with 14 skull fractures that led to brain injuries.
+Cao was rushed to Tan Tock Seng Hospital where doctors operated on him to treat his head injuries.
+Despite the doctors' efforts, Cao slipped into a coma.
 Six days later, on 23 February 2008, Cao died at the age of 40.
-After Cao's death, forensic pathologist Teo Eng Swee conducted an autopsy on the deceased construction worker, and Teo later certified that it was the severe head injuries that killed him.
+After Cao's death, forensic pathologist Teo Eng Swee conducted an autopsy and determined that the severe head injuries were the cause of death.